-Let’s look at the top Comparison between ZBrush vs Blender.
+Let’s look at the top comparison:

-|ZBrush is available for its users under a license.||Blender is available for its users for free which is licensed under the GPL also known as General Public License.|
+|ZBrush is available for its users under a license.||Users can access Blender for free, as it is licensed under the General Public License (GPL).|

 |ZBrush is an excellent piece of software for its photorealistic and production-quality sculpts with production-quality shading, lighting, and rendering outputs.||Blender is an excellent piece of software with decent sculpting tools.|

 |ZBrush is mostly used for sculpting by its users.||Blender is used for sculpting, texturing, animating characters, camera tracking, rendering graphics, and composing.|

 |You can export your model or export settings from ZBrush to use in another program or 3rd party extensions.||It’s a drawback; many features (such as certain export settings) that you can patch with 3rd party extensions cannot be done here.|

 |It can handle poly counts, which are 10-50 times more than a blender.||Smaller sculpting projects with smaller poly counts are best suited for Blender.|